11/14/2009 4:43:37 PM

 But the Raiders came on fire in the third set, building leads of 5-1 and 7-3.
 The two teams were tied at 19-19 before SOU pulled away.

-A service ace by Leanne Stennett gave the Raiders a 23-19 lead and a kill by Chelsea Hartman and block by Sarah Holgen and Megan Bartling gave the Raiders the victory and put them back in the match.
+Megan Bartling (Medford, Ore./North Medford) gave the Raiders the victory and put them back in the match.

-The fourth set started off the same as the Raidres were up 12-7 on a Leah Bergstrom kill and 16-9 on a College of Idaho attack error.
+The fourth set started off the same as the Raidres were up 12-7 on a

 The Coyotes got back in the set after three straight kills by Jessica Link to cut the SOU lead to 17-15.